 In a busy city like Baltimore, it’s common to see many people opting to walk to their destinations, whether they’re going to work, running errands, exercising, or enjoying the city.
 Pedestrians can follow all the rules to keep them safe, like only crossing at crosswalks and staying on the sidewalks, but even this doesn’t guarantee their safety.
-Negligent drivers may fail to look or stop in time to avoid pedestrians and get in accidents that cause debilitating injuries.
+A negligent driver may fail to look or stop in time to avoid walkers and cause an accident that can result in debilitating injuries.

 Negligence can happen in many ways, but when it results in injury, the victim may have grounds for legal action.
-As a victim of a vehicle vs. pedestrian accident, you may have considerable financial stress because of piling medical costs and inability to work.
-You can seek help from a Baltimore pedestrian accident lawyer from Belsky, Weinberg & Horowitz, LLC.
-We’ll do everything possible to get you the compensation you need.
+As a victim of a pedestrian vs. motor vehicle accident in Maryland, you may be able to seek legal help from a Baltimore pedestrian accident lawyer from Belsky & Horowitz, LLC.
+We’ll do everything possible to get you the compensation you need to recover.

 Baltimore Pedestrian Accident Statistics

-Overall in Maryland, there has been a five year average of 3,011 pedestrian crashes from 2012-2016.
-The five year average of fatal crashes was 114 yearly, the average for injury-related crashes was 2,569, and property damage crashes averaged 3,011.
+Overall in Maryland, there has been a five-year average of 3,291 pedestrian crashes yearly from 2015-2019.
+The five-year average of fatal crashes was 114 yearly, the average for injury-related crashes was 2,917, and the average for property damage-related crashes was 261.

-- Baltimore City averaged 985 pedestrian crashes in that time.
+- Baltimore averaged 1,066 total crashes in that time.

-- There was a five year average of 805 injury crashes.
+- There was a five-year average of 954 injury crashes per year.

-- The fatal crash five year average was 14.
+- The fatal crash five-year average was 16 incidents yearly.

-Because many people in the city walk to their destinations year round, there is a relatively even number of crashes per month, with the lowest of 2019 occurring in July at 213 and the highest in December at 305.
+Because many people in the city walk to their destinations year around, there is a relatively even number of crashes per month, with the lowest of 2019 occurring in July at 213 and the highest in December at 305.
 This shows that motorist negligence can occur at any moment.

-The main forms of negligence that lead to pedestrian accidents are:
+The main forms of negligence that lead to pedestrian collisions include:

 - Distracted Driving.
 Drivers often have their cell phones with them in the car.
-This leads to all kinds of distractions like texting or checking social media.
-They may even be using their phone’s navigation system or using it for music.
-In these instances, they’re distracted from what’s in front of them and can easily cause a pedestrian accident.
+This leads to distractions like texting or checking social media.
+A driver may be using their phone’s navigation system or using it to play music.
+In these instances, they’re distracted from what’s in front of them, may not see a someone walking, and can cause an accident.

 - Dooring.
-When a driver is exiting their vehicle, they may neglect to stop and look to see if anyone is approaching the vehicle on foot.
-Opening the door and hitting either a cyclist or a pedestrian is called dooring, and can cause painful injuries like multiple fractures, traumatic brain injuries, or organ damage.
+When a driver or passenger is exiting their vehicle, they may neglect to stop and look to see if anyone is approaching the vehicle on foot.
+Opening the door and hitting either a cyclist or someone walking is called “dooring” and can cause painful injuries like multiple fractures, traumatic brain injuries, or organ damage.

 - Aggressive Driving.
-When drivers are aggressive, they don’t share the road.
+When drivers are aggressive, they may not properly share the road.
 This can be precarious for a walker who is expecting to be given enough space to walk comfortably or cross when it’s legal to do so.
-Drivers that are speeding may be going too fast to notice other people walking on the road.
+Drivers that are speeding may also be going too fast to notice other people walking on the road.

 Pedestrian Injuries Can Be Catastrophic

-Pedestrians have nothing blocking them to cushion the blow of the impact of a vehicle when a crash occurs.
+A person on foot has nothing blocking them to cushion the blow of the impact of a vehicle when a crash occurs.
 This makes foot traffic injuries more severe than injuries sustained in other types of wrecks–and sometimes catastrophic.
 A catastrophic injury will have a lasting effect on the person and could cause major limitations with mobility in the future.
 A catastrophic injury could cause a person to completely change their lifestyle, including their job and favorite activities or hobbies.

 - Head and Neck Injury.
 Concussions and whiplash are a couple of injuries that a person could sustain in an accident.
 While those injuries often heal on their own over time with rest, other injuries could require surgery or significant treatments.
-Debris like broken glass could penetrate the person’s head.
+Debris like broken glass could also penetrate the person’s head.

 - Spinal Cord Injury.
 Broken parts of the spine can lead to issues with mobility in arms and legs.
 In serious cases, a person may experience paralysis.
 While some paralysis may be temporary and surgery or physical therapy could restore a person’s movement, other paralysis could be permanent.

 - Dental Injuries.
 Crashes can hurt jaws and teeth, which are both painful injuries and will take time to heal.
 These injuries can impede communication and eating.